Jarred Kelenic Player Props: Mariners vs. Rays

 Jarred Kelenic At The Plate

-- Kelenic leads Seattle in total hits (66) this season while batting .247 with 30 extra-base hits.
+- Kelenic has 67 hits, which leads Seattle hitters this season, while batting .248 with 30 extra-base hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.